cmelab/flowerMD/paper/paper.md

 The recipes are agnostic to choices such as chemistry, model resolution (atomistic or coarse grained) or forcefields.
 This is accomplished by utilizing three base classes:

-• Molecule utilizes the mBuild [@mbuild_2016] and GMSO [@gmso] packages to initialize chemical structures from a variety of input formats.
+• `Molecule` class utilizes the mBuild [@mbuild_2016] and GMSO [@gmso] packages to initialize chemical structures from a variety of input formats.
 This class provides methods for building polymers and copolymer structures and supports straightforward coarse-graining process.

-• System class serves as an intermediary between molecular initialization and simulation setup.
+• `System` class serves as an intermediary between molecular initialization and simulation setup.
 This class builds the initial configuration and generates the focefield that defines particle interactions.

-• Simulation class adds a layer on top of the HOOMD-blue simulation object, which adds additional methods and features that simplifies the process of starting and resuming a HOOMD-blue simulation.
+• `Simulation` class adds a layer on top of the HOOMD-blue simulation object, which adds additional methods and features that simplifies the process of starting and resuming a HOOMD-blue simulation.